DrSnuggly/kotor-ii-switch-modding/README.md

 ## Known issues

-### Unsupported mod components
+### Platform-specific issues

-Some mod components will not be fully functional in the Nintendo Switch version of the game due to some design choices made by Aspyr during the porting process.
-This seems to be limited to anything that modifies the GUI, but please don't hesitate to create an issue or pull request with any others you find.
+I've been able to resolve the platform-specific issues I've encountered so far (mainly with TSLRCM), but since I'm just one person, there are likely more that I've missed.
+Please don't hesitate to create an issue or pull request with any of these platform-specific issues you find.

-- The Sith Lords: Restored Content Mod (TSLRCM) — the mod logo will **not** show in the main menu like on PC.
-You can determine that it's working properly if:
-  - In the character generation feats selector, the feat **Mobility** is available (near the bottom of the list).
-  - In game, the dead body nearest to the first door you bash will have a vibrocutter instead of a vibroblade.

 ### Mods that require additional dumped files